Healthy Eating During Cold and Flu Season

 Foods that may Boost the Immune System

 Researchers are finding positive links between immune function and components in food.
-If you or your kids seem to get one cold after another, you'll want to make sure they eat plenty of immune-building foods.
+If you or your kids seem to get one cold after another, try including some of fthese foods in your meals and snacks.

-Cheese and other dairy products contain conjugated linoleic acid, a natural component of dairy fat which has boosted immune response in animal studies.
+Cheese and other dairy products contain conjugated linoleic acid, a natural component of dairy fat which has boosted immune response, primarily in animal studies.

-Yogurt and other cultured milk products contain probiotics, beneficial bacterial with immune-boosting benefits.
+Yogurt and other cultured milk products contain probiotics, beneficial bacterial that have shown potential immune-boosting benefits in human studies.
 Look for the "live active culture" seal, which indicates that probiotics have been added.
 Also check milk product labels for vitamin D. Early research suggests low levels of vitamin D may be linked to a seasonal increase in colds and flu and a higher incidence of respiratory infections.

 Vitamin C, found in citrus fruits and juices, may also help the body's immune system.